 When you are sharpening a smaller blade or a blade that still has a good edge, you can just use the leather strop to improve the cutting edge.
 There’s no need to start at the file every time.
 The file is for jobs where the edge is damaged or terribly dull.

 When sharpening always preserve the angle of the edge.
-Don’t try to drastically change an edge or you may end up creating a dangerous tool that’s no long able to do the job it was meant to do.
+Don’t try to drastically change an edge or you may end up creating a dangerous tool hazard that’s no longer able to do the job it was meant to do.
+Sharpening is the most critical job for tool maintenance.

 How Grandpa fixed a rusty tool head

 If a tool is left out in the weather and becomes rusty, a solution of 1 tablespoon of salt and just enough vinegar to make a thick paste, can be rubbed on the metal in a circular motion, to remove the iron oxide.
 This should be repeated until all the rust has been removed.
 Then the tool should be rinsed in clean water.
-Sharpening of the blade can be done while the tool is damp, but the metal should be thoroughly dried before it is put away.
+Sharpening of the blade can be done while the tool is damp, but the metal should be thoroughly dried and properly lubricated with a light coating of oil, before it is put away.
+Use the sharpening tips above to true the blade on axes, knives, hoes, and hori hori tools before you put them away.

 Grandpa rubbed metal tools with oil at the end of the season

-To keep the metal rust free in a cold, damp garage, grandpa rubbed the tool heads with an oily cloth.
+To keep the metal rust-free in a cold, damp garage, grandpa rubbed the tool heads with an oily cloth to maintain proper lubrication.
 Mineral oil or machine oils can be used for this task or a beeswax compound.
 The oil coated the metal and protected it from humidity.
-Cold weather can cause water vapour to condense on the surface of metal tools, by oiling the metal surfaces are protected from rust and discolouring in storage.
+Cold weather can cause water vapour to condense on the surface of metal tools, but by oiling the metal surfaces are protected from rust and discolouring in storage.

-By hanging the tools up off the floor, tools are prevented from knocking against each other, or being damaged by other tools.
+By hanging the tools up off the floor, tools are prevented from knocking against each other or being damaged by other tools.
 The tools were organized and easy to find.
 Rodents were kept away from gnawing at the handles or soiling the blades.
 The tools would be preserved for the next season of use.
+Grandpa would be able to find his tools when he needed them the next season.

 Be Like Grandpa